webosose/website/content/en/docs/guides/development/configuration-files/appinfo-json.md

 If the app is localized into more than one language, each language can have its own `appinfo.json` file.
 However, the app ID and version number in each localized `appinfo.json` must be the same as those in the top-level `appinfo.json`.
 The app ID and version in the top-level `appinfo.json` are validated for correct value and structure.
 Any app that fails the validation cannot be packaged or uploaded.

-According to the locale setting value, the app metadata localization shows the matching app information at the Home Launcher.
+According to the locale setting value, the app metadata localization shows the matching app information at the Launchpad.

 To provide app information in a specific locale, you need to create locale folders under the `resources` folder, then `appinfo.json` files for each locale under correct locations as shown below: